-Recent Accounting Pronouncements - In January 2010, the FASB issued guidance on improving disclosures about fair value measurements.
+Recent Accounting Pronouncements-In January 2010, the FASB issued guidance on improving disclosures about fair value measurements.
 The guidance requires additional disclosure on transfers in and out of Levels I and II fair value measurements in the fair value hierarchy and the reasons for such transfers.
 In addition, for fair value measurements using significant unobservable inputs (Level III), the reconciliation of beginning and ending balances shall be presented on a gross basis, with separate disclosure of gross purchases, sales, issuances and settlements and transfers in and transfers out of Level III.
 The new guidance also requires enhanced disclosures on the fair value hierarchy to disaggregate disclosures by each class of assets and liabilities.
 In addition, an entity is required to provide further disclosures on valuation techniques and inputs used to measure fair value for fair value measurements that fall in either Level II or Level III.
-Except for the Level III reconciliation disclosures, this guidance became effective for the Partnership beginning January 1, 2010.
-The adoption of this guidance did not have a material impact on the financial statements of the Partnership.
-The Level III reconciliation disclosures are effective for fiscal years beginning after December 15, 2010.
-The adoption of this guidance is not expected to have a material impact on the Partnership's financial statements.
+Except for the Level III reconciliation disclosures, this guidance became effective for the Partnership and Investment Partnership beginning January 1, 2010.
+The adoption of this guidance did not have a material impact on the financial statements of the Partnership and Investment Partnership.
+The Level III reconciliation disclosures became effective for the Partnership and Investment Partnership beginning January 1, 2011.
+The adoption of this guidance did not have a material impact on the financial statements of the Partnership and Investment Partnership.